Legia Warsaw (basketball)

 Legia Warszawa Sekcja Koszykówki (in English: Legia Warsaw Basketball Section) is a Polish men's basketball club, based in Warsaw.
 The team currently plays in the PLK, the Polish first division.
 The club was established in 1929 as the basketball section of the military multi-sport club of Legia Warsaw.
 Legia became the leading team in Polish basketball in the 1950s and 1960s with seven national championships and two national cups.

+It is one of the sports sections of Legia brand, with the most famous being a football team.

 History

+First steps to glory

 The basketball section of Legia Warsaw was founded in 1929.
 The first game of the team was on December 8, 1929, when the team won 31–5 over Jutrznia.

 The team was re-activated in 1947, after absence during World War II, by students from the Stefana Batorego.
 The team won the national high school championship, and after several more promotions, it returned to the highest-level league in 1951.

 Legia played its first international match on September 6, 1953, facing UDA Praha.
 In 1956, the first national championship in club history was won after finishing first with a 14–4 record.
+A year after their triumph in the competition, Legia's basketball players once again secured the Polish championship.
+Then, in one of the more interesting matches for places 1–6, it took five overtimes to determine the winner in the Legia – ŁKS game!
+The Łódź Sports Club, competing at the time as Włókniarz Łódź, ultimately defeated Legia 77–75.
+For Legia, it was the only loss out of five games in this phase of the competition, and our players secured the Polish championship.

+Legia's basketball players were the first Polish team to represent the country in European cup competitions.
+Their second consecutive Polish championship in 1957 secured team's participation in the FIBA European Champions Cup the following year.
+In the second round, Legia faced the best team in Europe at that time Rīgas ASK.
+Although the victory in Warsaw did not allow them to advance to the semifinals, it was a huge surprise for the basketball community in Europe.
+Legia became powerhouse in Poland, winning 7 national titles in 13 years in the 1950s and 1960s, as well as 2 Polish cups.